European Experiments in Rewilding: Oostvaardersplassen

 I think OVP also says something significant about the human spirit.
 On the one hand, it firmly reflects the centuries-old Dutch tradition of hyper-controlling nature.
 Yet this time, that amazing tradition has been set upon the task of repairing nature and creating new possibilities for the future.
 If rewilding is going to flourish in the long term, we need to know about more than just what will work ecologically.
 We also need to know about what will motivate broad human participation and engagement with rewilding projects.
 While the outsized ambitions of Oostvaardersplassen may have led to political protests, they also caught the public’s imagination concerning what is possible.
 So, while it is easy to target OVP’s numerous flaws and missteps, I share Elizabeth Kolbert’s sentiment that there is something inspiring about the project.
 Regardless of what one wants to call it, Oostvaardersplassen is exploring important possibilities for our environmental future.

-David Schwartz is the Mary Frances Williams Professor of Humanities, and Professor of Philosophy, at Randolph College in Lynchburg, VA.
+David T. Schwartz is the Mary Frances Williams Professor of Humanities, and Professor of Philosophy, at Randolph College in Lynchburg, VA.
 His scholarly research is in the field of ‘public philosophy,’ which applies philosophical methods to the understanding of significant public issues.
 Before focusing on rewilding, Schwartz wrote books on the ethics of consumer choice (Consuming Choices: Ethics in a Global Consumer Age) and government support for the arts (Art, Education, and the Democratic Commitment).
 At Randolph College, his courses include Ethics and Public Life, Bioethics, Environmental Philosophy, and Philosophy of Art.
 In 2017, Schwartz held the Garrey Carruthers Endowed Chair in Honors at the University of New Mexico, where he taught a course on rewilding.
-He presently serves on TRI’s Rewilding Leadership Council.